 Lunges are one of the most underrated exercises out there.
 Especially for building huge glutes.

 Most of my clients have made their best gains from doing lunges.
 Since you are training on one leg, you are getting more stress placed on one leg and getting massive athletic benefits.
 Talk about more bang for your buck.

-To perform, grab a barbell or a pair of dumbbells and take a big step forward so your front leg is 90 degrees in front of you.
-Then push off this leg and return to the starting position.
+To perform, grab a barbell or a pair of dumbbells and take a big step backward so that your front leg is 90 degrees to the floor.
+Then push off the front leg and return to the starting position.

 A couple of things to keep in mind though.